RyanJulyan/Flask-BDA/README.md

 > **Note:** Still under development

-> To create and deploy a serverless application we are using [The Serverless Framework](https://www.serverless.com/) whice allows for a zero-friction serverless development, allowing you to easily build apps that auto-scale on low cost, next-gen cloud infrastructure.
+> To create and deploy a serverless application we are using [The Serverless Framework](https://www.serverless.com/) which allows for a zero-friction serverless development, allowing you to easily build apps that auto-scale on low cost, next-gen cloud infrastructure.
 >
-> The Serverless framework is an open source tool that provides an easy YAML + CLI development and deployment to AWS, Azure, Google Cloud, Knative & more.
+> The Serverless framework is an open-source tool that provides an easy YAML + CLI development and deployment to AWS, Azure, Google Cloud, Knative & more.

 ## Via npm
 * Open browser and install node.js:
     * Go to: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 ### Windows
-* Open new terminal
+* Open a new terminal
     * "Windows-Key + R" will show you the 'RUN' box
     * Type "cmd" to open the terminal
 ```shell